 For more information about using a lifecycle configuration to empty a bucket, see Setting an S3 Lifecycle configuration on a bucket and Expiring objects.

-Emptying a bucket with AWS CloudTrail configured
+Emptying a general purpose bucket with AWS CloudTrail configured

-AWS CloudTrail tracks object-level data events in an Amazon S3 bucket, such as deleting objects.
-If you use a bucket as a destination to log your CloudTrail events and are deleting objects from that same bucket you may be creating new objects while emptying your bucket.
+AWS CloudTrail tracks object-level data events in an Amazon S3 general purpose bucket, such as deleting objects.
+If you use a general purpose bucket as a destination to log your CloudTrail events and are deleting objects from that same bucket you may be creating new objects while emptying your bucket.
 To prevent this, stop your AWS CloudTrail trails.
 For more information about stopping your CloudTrail trails from logging events, see Turning off logging for a trail in the AWS CloudTrail User Guide.

 Another alternative to stopping CloudTrail trails from being added to the bucket is to add a